 Loughton has a population of 31,106 (2011 census), and an electorate of 24,687 (Dec 2017).
 The town is set in 3,750 acres in the south-west of the county of Essex, England, approximately 1,500 acres are forest, 600 acres are green-belt meadows and fields, and 1,600 acres the town, town open spaces, and private gardens.

 Loughton is situated 12 miles north-east of London, to which it is connected by the London Transport Central Line railway and by the M11 motorway.
 It is bordered by Buckhurst Hill and Chingford to the south, Waltham Abbey to the west, and Theydon Bois and Chigwell to the north-east, and is part of Epping Forest district.

 Loughton nowadays has 2 town centres, 3 secondary schools, 12 main places of worship and an industrial area to the east of the town.
-Main employers are the Bank of England Printing Works (where all English paper money is made)
+Main employers are the Bank of England Printing Works (where all English banknotes are made)